jianbriggs/DukesMart/README.md

 ## Limitations
 1. Shulker boxes containing items may not be sold.
 Empty shulker boxes, however, are allowed to be sold.
 2. For technical reasons, dyed leather armor will not display the color name
+3. While you may set your prices at any value, the maximum possible price is $2304 (max stacks in every inventory slot)
+4. Currently, you may not set the quantity of an item greater than that item's maximum stack (Eg. a dirt block's maximum stack is 64.)
+DukesMart will correct any invalid quantity automatically.